nicnosis/iu-courses/fa20/dms/dms-syllabus.md

  * Disrespect towards classmates or instructor
  * Lack of consideration for classmates or instructor
  * Behavior that distracts classmates or instructor
+ * Communication that is hostile, belligerent, antagonistic, condescending, sarcastic, or designed to harass/belittle ANYONE
+ * Communication that serves to promote hate, prejudice, ignorance
  * Failure to practice academic integrity
  * Excessive use of cell phone during class